PaulStoffregen/OneWire/readme.md

 - Updated to work with arduino-0008 and to include skip() as of 2007/07/06. --RJL20
 - Modified to calculate the 8-bit CRC directly, avoiding the need for the 256-byte lookup table to be loaded in RAM.
 Tested in arduino-0010 -- Tom Pollard, Jan 23, 2008

-### Plans for the future
-- update documentation, maybe doxygen
-- update the interface, NOTE: these changes can be made without breaking old code, just use "deprecated" on old interface
-  - use overloaded functions read and write_bytes(), write(), write_bit() become just write()
-  - simplify bus powering as extra argument for reset and read as well, OR we set it on bus constructor
-  - predefine standard onewire commands and use send(), skip() is not needed then
-- unit tests
-- CI

 ### Connecting the master with the bus:

 - the shown picture does not show the power line (assumes parasitic powering)